therealmacjeezy/CreateUserAccount/README.md

 ------------------------------------------------------------------------------------------------------------------------------

+**For a detailed outline of all the changes and feature additions, please read the Change Log for Version 1.1**

-### In it's current state (as of July 25th 2017), this script will do the following tasks:
+### In it's current state (as of August 11th 2017 - version 1.1), this script will do the following tasks:

+**Options**
+  - -a - Administrator Management Mode
+  - -c - Show Copyright/Licensing Section
+  - -h - Usage/Help Section

 **Main Menu**
    - Create a Standard User Account
      - Located in the /Users directory with a UID above 500
-   - Create a Admin User Account (Not Hidden)
+   - Create a Admin User Account
+     - Non Hidden Account
       - Located in the /Users directory with a UID above 500
-   - Create a Admin User Account (Hidden)
+    - Hidden Account
       - Located in the /var directory with a UID below 500 to allow for the account to be hidden from the User & Groups pane and the /Users directory.

 **Account Management**
+   - Disable Standard Account
+   - Enable Standard Account
+   - Reset Standard Account Password
+   - Delete Standard Account
-   - Disable Account *[Standard Account Only]*
+   - Disable Admin Account *[-a option required]*
-   - Enable Account *[Standard Account Only]*
+   - Enable Admin Account *[-a option required]*
-   - Reset Account Password *[Standard Account Only]*
+   - Reset Admin Account Password *[-a option required]*
+   - Delete Admin Account *[-a option required]*
 ------------------------------------------------------------------------------------------------------------------------------

 #### User Creation Fields:
   - Username
   - First / Last Name (Used to create the Real Name)
   - Password
+    - Option of entering hidden / visible passwords
   - User Icon
     - Provides the following options:
       1. Have an icon randomly selected from the default user template
-      2. Select a custom icon that you have on your computer (PNG format only currently)
+      2. Select a custom icon that you have on your computer (PNG format only)
+  - Create User Package
+    - Creates a package that allows you to create the user account on multiple computers
+    - Option provided to allow you to password protect the package for additional security
+      - This option will create a encrypted zip file on your Desktop and delete the package that was first created

 #### Current Field Validations:
   - Username